Tips for Setting Up Your Account

-- Choose your subdomain URL carefully.
-You cannot change this URL after it’s created.
-Think of it as the place where you’ll keep all of your sites.
-For example, don’t name your site fall2016course.hosting.nyu.edu if you plan to offer the course again in 2017.
+- Choose your URL carefully.
+You cannot change this URL after it is created.
+Think of it as the place where you will keep all of your sites.
+For instance, don’t name your site fall202Xcourse.hosting.nyu.edu if you plan to offer the course again the following year.

 - All new users are emailed their SSH and FTP credentials immediately after creating the URL for their site.
-Sometimes this email goes to the spam folder.
-Check there for an email with the subject line “New Account Information” and contact firstname.lastname@example.org if you still can’t locate this information.
+Check your spam folder and look for an email with the subject line “New Account Information,” and contact email@example.com if you still cannot locate this information.

 Getting help with…

-Although we cannot provide technical support for issues related to website customizations (e.g., database design, coding/scripting problems, customizing themes, PHP or CSS modification), you can find lots of support materials on the web, including:
+Although we cannot provide technical support for issues related to website customizations (e.g., database design, coding/scripting problems, customizing themes, PHP or CSS modification, etc.), you can find lots of support materials on the web, including: